ALB37/bus-mall/README.md

 Project for 201d26 Week 3

-Worked on Monday-setup planning out project and initial function building with Seth Donahue and Catherine Looper.
+Worked on Monday-setup planning out project and initial function building with Seth Donohue and Catherine Looper.